-Walking vs. running is one of the biggest debates among those that are interested in fitness, losing weight, and increasing their physical capabilities.
+Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

-Are you weighing up walking vs. running and wondering which one is best for you?
-The simple answer is that walking and running are equally great ways to exercise and doing either one regularly will keep you fit and healthy.
+Are you weighing up walking vs. running and wondering which is best for you?
+The simple answer is that walking and running are equally great ways to exercise, and doing either regularly will keep you fit and healthy.
 But, if you’re keen to know about the benefits of each, you’re in the right place.

-If you’re currently making the switch from being a non-exerciser to a regular runner or walker, you’ve probably wondered how walking and running differ.
+If you’re currently switching from a non-exerciser to a regular runner or walker, you’ve probably wondered how walking and running differ.
 We’re here to help put your mind at ease with the differences between walking and running and how each type of exercise can benefit you.

-Here’s how walking and running compare when it comes to the amount of calories burnt and the health benefits you’ll gain from getting active for just 30 minutes a day.
+Here’s how walking and running compare to the amount of calories burnt and the health benefits you’ll gain from getting active for just 30 minutes a day.

-Using the Daily Calories Burned Calculation Tool below and setting 30 minutes and your specific age and weight range from 350 calories up to 800 calories depending on the running intensity (speed from 7 mph – 14 mph).
+Use the Daily Calories Burned Calculation Tool below and set 30 minutes and your specific age and weight range from 350 to 800 calories depending on the running intensity (speed from 7 mph – 14 mph).
 Walking, on the other hand, ranges from 100 – 150 calories.